 These are just four of the ways Office 365 can deliver productivity improvements, making the time you spend more effective and making your life easier.

-For a live demo of Office 365 Productivity Tips, make sure to watch the Brennan IT webinar, brought to you by Guy Lyon, Client Experience Manager.
+For a live demo of Office 365 Productivity Tips, make sure to watch the on-demand webinar, brought to you by Guy Lyon, Client Experience Manager.
 The webinar covers step by step instructions on:

 - How to share calendars with your team and see their availability

 - How multiple people can collaborate on the same document

 - How to use any of your Office programs straight from the web browser